zenna/Lens.jl/README.md

 end
 ```

-captures retruns a pair `(return, Result)` where `return` is the value returned from calling the function passed into capture, and `Result` is a  datastructure which contained the captured information.  `Result` is a little complicated as a datastructure, but we can easily extract the data we need.
+`capture` retruns a pair `(value, result)` where `value` is the value returned from calling the function passed into capture, and `result` is a  datastructure which contains the captured information.
+A `result` is a little complicated as a datastructure, but we can easily extract the data we need using `get`.

 ```julia
 julia> get(iters)